Jyaheza/resume-generator-back/README.md

-# Recipe Backend with Node
+# Resume Generator Backend with Node

+- This app features 3 user groups:
+   1. Admin - for managind user roles
+   2. Career_Services - for giving reviews to resumes submitted by students
+   3. Student - For creating resumes and performing job matches

-This application allows users to create and maintain a list of recipes that have steps and ingredients.
-Please visit https://github.com/OC-ComputerScience/recipe-frontend for the Vue 3 frontend repository.
+This application allows users to create and maintain a list of resumes pdfs.
+A user can also submit resume for review to career services.
+This app also features AI(cohere) for assistance in job matching by comparing a resume to a job description and giving it a score and some comments.
+Please visit https://github.com/jyaheza/resume-generator-front for the Vue 3 frontend repository.

 #### Please note: